• Skip to primary navigation

 Primarily grown in the Appalachian Mountains of Virginia, West Carolina, and North Carolina, these beloved apples are in season from late August to October.

-Whether baking a pie or enjoying a snack, Golden Delicious apples make it easy to add flavor and nutrition to your meals.
+Whether baking a pie or enjoying a snack, Golden Delicious apple will make it easy to add flavor and nutrition to your meals.

 15. Granny Smith Apples